 Mental health conditions like depression, anxiety, addiction, eating disorders, and post-traumatic stress disorder (PTSD) may respond favorably to therapeutic hypnosis.
 In a psychiatric services context, hypnosis is a little different from what you might have seen in the movies!

-Dr. Geoff Nugent and his team of mental health counseling and psychiatry experts at Nugent Family Counseling Center provide hypnosis and other psychiatric services from locations in San Jose, Santa Clara, and Aliso Viejo, California, and Reno, Nevada.
+Dr. Geoff Nugent and his team of mental health counseling and psychiatry experts at Nugent Family Counseling Center provide hypnosis and other psychiatric services from locations in San Jose, California, Los Gatos, California, and Reno, Nevada.
 Here’s what you can expect if your provider recommends you try hypnosis.

 Hypnosis and psychiatric services